IBM/ibmichroot/README.md

 ## Remove Chroot

-Remove a chroot just like you would remove any other direcetory by running:
+Remove a chroot just like you would remove any other directory by running:

 ```bash
 rm -r path_to_chroot